 Aloe barbadensis, Aloe chinensis, Aloe elongata, Aloe flava, Aloe indica, Aloe lanzae, Aloe maculata, Aloe perfoliata var. barbadensis, Aloe perfoliata var. vera, Aloe rubescens, Aloe vulgaris

 Aloe vera is a stemless or very short-stemmed succulent plant up to 40 inches (1 m) tall.
 It spreads by creating offsets.
 The leaves are thick, fleshy, green to grey-green, with some varieties showing white flecks on the upper and lower stem surfaces.
 The margin of the leaf is serrated and has small, white teeth.
 The flowers are produced in summer on a spike up to 3 feet (90 cm) tall.
 Each flower is pendulous, with a yellow, tubular corolla up to 1.2 inches (3 cm) long.

 USDA hardiness zones 9a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 The first step in Aloe Vera care is to realize that this plant is a succulent.
-Like cacti, succulents do best in dry conditions.
-When growing Aloe Vera plants, plant them in a cactus potting soil mix or a regular potting soil that has been amended with additional perlite or building sand.
+Succulents do best in dry conditions.
+When growing Aloe Vera plants, plant them in a potting soil mix for succulents or a regular potting soil that has been amended with additional perlite or building sand.
 Also, make sure that the pot has plenty of drainage holes.
 It cannot tolerate standing water.